boozallen/sdp-libraries/libraries/openshift/README.md

 ## External Dependencies
 ---

-- Openshift is deployed and accessible from Jenkins
+- OpenShift is deployed and accessible from Jenkins
-- The helm configuration repository defines the application as it would be deployed to Openshift
+- The helm configuration repository defines the application as it would be deployed to OpenShift
 - Values files follow the convention for repo names & Git SHAs
     - The values file has the key `global.repos`
     - That key is a list of maps, each with two keys: